JohnEstropia/GCDKit/README.md

 }
 ```

-With DispatchKit you can either start a task chain from `GCDBlock.async(...)`:
+With GCDKit you can either start a task chain from `GCDBlock.async(...)`:

 ```swift
 GCDBlock.async(.Default) {